-There’s no better time to dive into the best Xbox Game Pass PC games than when you’re stuck at home.
+There’s no better time to dive into the best PC Game Pass games than when you’re stuck at home.

-For those who are unaware, Xbox launched Xbox Game Pass for PC as a service you can either pay for separately from Xbox Game Pass or bundled with Xbox Game Pass Ultimate.
+For those who are unaware, Xbox launched PC Game Pass (previously known as Xbox Game Pass for PC) as a service you can either pay for separately from Xbox Game Pass or bundled with Xbox Game Pass Ultimate.
 It works just like the original Xbox Game Pass, letting you download all available games for free as long as you’re in the service.
-Xbox Game Pass for PC costs $4.99 for the first month then $9.99 per month after that.
-You’ll frequently find Xbox Game Pass for PC and Xbox Game Pass Ultimate on sale.
+PC Game Pass costs $4.99 for the first month then $9.99 per month after that.
+You’ll frequently find PC Game Pass and Xbox Game Pass Ultimate on sale.

 - Take a look at the best PC games and the best virtual tabletop software